slhernandez/css-guidelines/README.md

 # css-guidelines
 List of guidelines for writing good CSS.
 This reference will hopefully lead to better CSS markup.

+##Writing Good CSS is hard

+Why?
+CSS is global, and every rule you write has the potential to affect entirely unreleated parts of the site.
+The unpredictability makes writing scalable CSS a difficult task.
+Architectural problems can cripple development.
+Or it can facilitate developers to produce bad CSS.
+Understanding the nuances of predictable and maintable CSS should be a top priority.

+The main goal to creating maintainable CSS is to avoid side effects.
+A side effect can occur when modifying a style property appears to only affect things in a very limited scope, then in reality affects a much broader range of things, and does so in a way that may not be obvious to the person performing the action.

+Since CSS rules live in the global scope, side effects are extremely common.
+Your average stylesheet usually consists of an extremely fragile collection of coupled rules, dependent on the presence, order, and specificity of other rules, making unassuming changes to have unforeseen consequences.

+##Why CSS Frameworks can be dangerous
+CSS frameworks litter the global namespace with base styles, they choose class names so common they're almost guaranteed to conflict with your existing code, and they make no effort to encapsulate their components.

 ### CSS Do's and Don'ts

 #### Magic Numbers